Club History

 encourage good fellowship amongst members and other Clubs.

-Other foundation members still involved in Retrieving are Jean and Dave Henderson, Mike and Glenice McClure and Ray Penman.
+Other foundation members involved in Retrieving were Jean and Dave Henderson, Mike and Glenice McClure and Ray Penman.

 Paddy was on the Committee for many years and also ran the training classes for several years.
 He generously donated the money so the Club could buy a caravan.